When you move to Mexico, it is important to get a handle on healthcare.

 Free healthcare sounds like a dream, but it doesn’t come without its restrictions.

-People often assume that INSABI hospitals cover all medical treatments, but the reality is that these hospitals often do not fully cover certain cancers, heart attacks, diabetes, major surgeries, and other long-term treatments.
+People often assume that INSABI hospitals cover all medical treatments, but the reality is that these hospitals often do not fully cover certain treatments for cancer, heart attacks, diabetes, major surgeries, and other long-term treatments.

-Unfortunately, there is no complete list of what INSABI covers and doesn’t cover as it depends on each individual case.
+Unfortunately, there is no complete list of what INSABI covers and doesn’t cover, as it depends on each individual case.
 However, in most cases, many end up paying around 50 percent of the cost for major treatments.
+Again, this is not an actual figure, as the coverage depends on each individual situation.

 INSABI, in particular, is a new service that only came into effect in January 2020.
 So there are some kinks that are still being straightened out as the government tries to provide this service to those in need.